harun27/record-zoom-meetings/README.md

 - This tiny script is for now only programed for windows and chrome.
 - It is not possible to record meetings that are in the same time.

-Please consider that it is not allowed to record people without there permission.
+Please consider that it is not allowed to record people and publish it without there permission.